remix-run/remix-website/data/posts/remix-i18n.md

 If you're looking for a different example and sources to see how i18n with Remix works, I recommend you check out the example from [Dilum Sanjaya's interactive Remix routing example][interactive-routing-dilum].
 Dilum built an example app to visualize Remix routing, and his example includes an Optional Segments example from the Remix docs.

-I hope you find this article helpful in understanding how i18n works with Remix and how to manage i18n more efficiently with Remix.
+I hope this article helped you understand how i18n works and how to manage i18n more efficiently with Remix.
 If you have any questions or feedback, feel free to reach out to me on [Twitter][twitter-arisa]!

 [remixconf-arisa]: https://youtu.be/IAMKH8oOLes?si=MxV0A8vaRnBDNh0X
 [lang-statistics-on-the-internet]: https://www.statista.com/statistics/262946/most-common-languages-on-the-internet/